+Classrooms and learning spaces will be arranged to allow for 6 feet of social distance in all instructional settings.
 The use of communal spaces will be limited.
 Secondary level students will not use lockers, and upon arrival should report directly to their first class.
+Students will primarily eat lunch in classrooms.
 Steps will be taken to ensure the health and safety of students with food allergies.
 Outdoor spaces will be utilized for gym and other class as able due to weather and curriculum.
 As schools reopen, the District will provide training opportunities for students and families regarding hygiene, masking, social distancing, and symptom screenings.
 Throughout the day there will be socially distanced handwashing breaks for students.
 In particular, in accordance with PDE guidance students will wash hands as they arrive at schools and prior to and after lunch.
 In order to accommodate social distancing on buses, as per PDE and health department guidance no more than two students will be seated together.
 All bus seats will be assigned and whenever possible household members will be seated together.
 Buses will be disinfected between each bus run.
 Visitors will be limited to those that are deemed essential as per state and county health and safety guidelines.
 The District will complete on-site symptom and temperature screenings of essential visitors prior to entry.
 Virtual trainings regarding COVID-19 guidelines (symptom screening, hygiene, social distancing, and masking) will be completed with parents, students, and District staff.